If you haven’t won the state lottery

 Some travelers that haven’t been savvy enough to do this have been stung by drivers that detour to travel or excursion shops and demand they book tours or accommodations.
 Don’t let transport in Asia leave a bad taste in your mouth.

-Exploring Australasia is at the top of the list for most ambitious travelers.
+Exploring Australia is at the top of the list for most ambitious travelers.
+Be it biking trails, natural parks, ocean or cliffs, Australia has it all.
+At Lantern Apartments

 In places where lift-sharing isn’t simple Down Under, the easiest way to save money on your journeys through Australia’s biggest cities is to acquire a transport card.
 Melbourne operates the myki card, in Brisbane, you’ll find the TransLink card, and in Perth, you’ll find the SmartRider.